wpmudev/coursepress/README.md

 Those are:

     /* start:pro */
-    echo "This is only in coursepress/2-pro";
+    echo 'This is only in coursepress/2-pro';
     /* end:pro */

     /* start:free */
-    echo "This is only in coursepress/2-free";
+    echo 'This is only in coursepress/2-free';
     /* end:free */

     /* start:campus */
-    echo "This is only in coursepress/2-campus";
+    echo 'This is only in coursepress/2-campus';
     /* end:campus */